1. INTRODUCTION: DEFINE THE PROBLEM

 - Briefly introduce your future city and describe its population, location, climate, landscape and general layout.
 Explain what problem(s) your future city solved by growing two foods within the city limits.

 2. BODY: DESCRIBE YOUR SOLUTION

-• Describe the engineering disciplines involved in your solution and the role of the engineer you believe to be most useful in your solution.
+- Describe the engineering disciplines involved in your solution and the role of the one or two engineers you believe to be most useful in your solution.

 3. CONCLUSION: SUMMARIZE YOUR SOLUTION